shayanhabibi/Fable.Plugin.Tracer/README.md

 A single file helper for Fable plugin developers or maintainers to improve diagnostics when investigating AST transformations.

+## Example

+An example output from a trace with no depth limit in combination with just one of the emissions presented in JSON form are included in the examples folder.

 ## API

 The namespace includes a static `Settings` class that maintains the runtime information when compiling with Fable.